web-dev-course/assignment-4-react/README.md

    - **Ensure the Following React Concepts Are Used:**
      - **Hooks:** Utilize `useState` for managing the state of the calculator's display and current input.
      - **Components:** Break down the calculator into functional components (e.g., Display, ButtonPanel, Button) for better organization and reusability.
-     - **Props:** Use props to pass data such as button values between components, ensuring proper communication and functionality and display.
+     - **Props:** Use props to pass data such as button values between components, ensuring proper communication, functionality and display.

 ## Submission